 A Dozen Household Tips

 A recent conversation about vinegar reminded us of some simple, quick household tips that can all be done with things you have on hand.
-We decided to list a dozen cleaning tips that will easily become everyday habits.
+We decided to list a dozen cleaning tips that could become part of your everday rituals.. or make for a fun one-time DIY.

 1.To wash your fruits and vegetables before you eat them, fill the sink with cool water and add some lemon juice.
 Leave them in this lemon juice bath for a few minutes to remove pesticides and bacteria.